 Bullshit, personal accountability is where these failures are coming from, not the LEO’s.
 You want to tell a cop that they have to take a bullet from your kid just to make sure that they had justification?
 You are out of your mind.
 I am not saying the cops were right but the current arguments being presented against them are just stupid.

-Cop says stop, then stop.
-Cop says hands up, then hands up.
+If the cop says stop, then stop.
+If the cop says hands up, then hands up.
 Don’t touch, follow instructions, and no guns are even necessary.
 This is not rocket science.
 If you resist, if you do not obey, then you are asking for trouble.

-The media, who likes to stir things up for ratings, needs to be put in check.
+The media, who like to stir things up for ratings, needs to be put in check.
 But the bottom line is simple, I don’t know of any Law Enforcement Officer that was ever happy to have to fire their weapon.
-The vast majority of law enforcement officers spends their entire careers, never firing a shot in the line of duty and is glad of it.
+The vast majority of law enforcement officers spend their entire careers, never firing a shot in the line of duty, and is glad of it.

 We only hear about the sensational ones that the media knows it can use to make money.
 Think about that for a moment.